machanic/CronHub/README.md

 Introduction
 ------------
-Manage a large number of cluster's Linux crontab is nasty thing, especially system administrators always must login multiple machines to check whether the crontab job has been SUCCESSFULLY executed.
-If it is not SUCCESSFULLY done, administrators had to RE-EXECUTE job one by one.
+Managing the UNIX/Linux crontabs in a large number of machines is a nasty thing, especially in the case that the system administrator must log in multiple machines to check whether the scheduled programs have been successfully executed.
+If the programs were failed to be done, the administrator has to re-execute them one by one.
-This cronhub project aim to ease this burden, and supply a friendly web interface to manage it within JUST A MOUSE CLICK.
+CronHub aims to ease this burden by offering a friendly web interface to manage such job.
+The users can schedule, monitor and control the programs by using the mouse click.

 **The cronhub system consists of 2 parts : the center server part and the slave part.
 The slave listens the instructions from the center server and then conducts actions.
 It is located in this repository: [CronHub Daemon](https://github.com/machanic/CronHub_daemon).
 Please go to there to download it.**